extend-commerce/docs/quick-order/Quick_Order.md

   * If you want to manually upload a CSV file, ensure your CSV file contains two columns: SKU and Quantity.

   * If there are errors in the file, you’ll see a notification at the top listing errors and their line numbers.
-A downloadable error report is also available.
+A downloadable error report is also available

 <Tip>
   **Note:** The maximum allowed size for the CSV file is 5 MB.